aws-observability/amp-eks-iam/README.md

 # 🔑 amp-eks-iam

-amp-eks-iam creates an IAM role to give remote write priviledges to an EKS service account.
-If you are collecting Prometheus metrics on EKS and want to send them to [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/), you can use this tool to give minimal priviledges to your Kubernetes namespace and service account.
+amp-eks-iam creates an IAM role to give remote write privileges to an EKS service account.
+If you are collecting Prometheus metrics on EKS and want to send them to [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/), you can use this tool to give minimal privileges to your Kubernetes namespace and service account.

 ## Installation